-Virginia Department of Game and Inland Fisheries (DGIF) staff received word on June 21st that a banded raptor chick had been found grounded outside of the Riverfront Plaza building the evening prior.
+Virginia Department of Wildlife Resources (DWR) staff received word on June 21st that a banded raptor chick had been found grounded outside of the Riverfront Plaza building the evening prior.
 Biologists arrived at the building around noon and began searching the surrounding area for the chick.
 Approximately an hour later a peregrine falcon chick was spotted along a railing that runs perpendicular to South 10th Street and connects to the Riverfront Plaza East Tower.

 After the chick was released back onto the ledge, biologists stayed within the area to monitor the falcon’s activity from a distance.
 A few hours after release, the chick was heard vocalizing somewhere below the ledge around the north-facing side of the West Tower.
 After searching the surrounding area once more, the chick was found perched on a windowsill of the tower beneath the nest box ledge.
 While viewing the chick on the windowsill, the adult female was seen flying by and perching above the sill, indicating that she is aware of the chick’s location.
 Staff confirmed that the chick remained on the sill until 9:00 pm when they left the area.